Technology

 Our Regio-Emillia inspired Early Childhood focuses on play.
 Students do not regularly interact with technology outside of specific use cases.
 Teachers utilize technology to keep parents informed and may use technology resources to augment play in classrooms.

-High School students are required to have a Windows, Macintosh or Chromebook laptop.
+High School students are required to have a Windows, Mac or Chromebook laptop.
 These laptops are used extensively in and out of class in addition to extracurricular activities such as Palette and Yearbook.

 AJA Maker Space